raestrada/sappers/README.md

   - On the future, the NATS peers could be separate from the raft peers
  - [ ] Choose leader using RAFT between randomly number of replica peers:
   - Start with bootstrap peers
+  - For consensus, choose peers with more free resources and gave preferences to tagged ones
   - When a RAFT consensus peer leave the cluster, the leader must peak one of the remaining peers and join to RAFT and NATS
  - [ ] Leader will keep managment database updated and will replicate to the rest of RAFT peers
  - [ ] Create GCP micro-vm launcher (sappers-infantry-GCP)